- Billable metrics are associated with products, which is where you set the presentation layer for how line items should be displayed on an invoice.

 1. Identify usage components

 Before implementing your billable metrics, determine the factors that contribute to your usage-based billing.
 You should consider what aspects of your service your customers value most, what they would expect to see on a final invoice, and what data elements you have available to send to Metronome.
-Some example metrics may include:
+Some example metrics may include:- Number of API calls

 - Number of input and output tokens consumed